-If you need to change your beneficiary, you may complete the Basic/Optional Life Insurance Beneficiary Designation Form found on the Benefits intranet and internet websites (links listed on the back cover of this handbook).
+If you need to change your beneficiary, log into VCHRP > Employee Self-Service > Benefit Details Tile.
+First complete the Dependent/Beneficiary Info tab for each beneficiary.
+All information is required for dependents (Spouse, Children, Domestic Partners, etc.) A Social Security/ITIN number is optional for non-dependent You must complete all information including found on the Benefits intranet and internet websites (links listed on the back cover of this handbook).
 These are term life policies, which means when you stop paying premiums, there is no cash value built up and your coverage ends the last day of the pay period during which a premium contribution was taken from your pay.
 After you leave County employment, you will receive a Portability Option notice about when your group life benefits end, including coverage amounts and eligibility dates.
 Enrollment is time sensitive, usually within 31 days from when coverage ended, and exclusions apply.
 Please contact MetLife to inquire about the Portability Option (contact information is listed on the back cover of this handbook).